Maneken-lalala/World-Populations-SQL-Practice-pt.-2/README.md

 # World-Populations-SQL-Practice-pt.-2

 In this project I am working with another world population dataset provided by Codecademy.com.
-The dataset contains date of world population by country data from recent years.
+The dataset contains info  world population by country and continent data from recent years.

 The dataset contains two tables: